Westville (Georgia): Lumpkin site

-The salvation of the West collection came from Dr. Joseph Mahan, a colleague of West's who probably spent time as a youth at his Fair of 1850, as well as curator of the Columbus Museum of Arts and Crafts (now Columbus Museum).
-Over dinner one evening at the Singers, Mahan explained the West Collection and his vision for the creation of a village where historic houses could be moved and saved, historic crafts and trades could be performed, and locals could be employed in the process.
-With much encouragement and leadership from Joseph Mahan, he received for the museum the donation of 59 acres of land on the south side of Lumpkin, marking the establishment of Westville Historic Handicrafts in June 1966.
+The preservation of the West collection was made possible in part through the efforts of Dr. Joseph Mahan, a colleague of West's.
+Mahan, who is reported to have visited West's Fair of 1850 as a youth, was also the curator of the Columbus Museum of Arts and Crafts (now Columbus Museum).

+One evening, over dinner at the Singers' home, Mahan outlined a plan for the West Collection.
+He proposed creating a village where historic houses could be moved and preserved, traditional crafts and trades could be demonstrated, and local people could be employed.
+Subsequently, the museum received a donation of 59 acres of land on the south side of Lumpkin.
+This marked the establishment of Westville Historic Handicrafts in June 1966.